supervisely-ecosystem/merge-images-projects/README.md

 ## Overview

 Looking for an efficient way to merge multiple image projects into one?
-This application can help! 🔥 It allows you to easily merge an unlimited number of projects and customise the structure of datasets and classes to suit your specific needs.
+This application can help! 🔥 It allows you to easily merge an unlimited number of projects and customise the structure of datasets to suit your specific needs.
 Our application gives you a range of options to ensure the end result is exactly what you want.
 Say goodbye to the hassle of manually combining image projects and give our application a try.

 ## How To Run